 People often need to be able to take down a quick message, write a note, etc. A digital voice recorder will allow you to record and store personal notes.

-Blind people requiring access to print can use a scanner with optical character recognition (OCR) technology to convert print in to electronic text that can then be read by synthetic speech technology.
+People with sight loss requiring access to printed materials can use a scanner with optical character recognition (OCR) technology to convert print into electronic text that can then be read by synthetic speech technology.

 Some blind computer users use a braille display to access the information on the computer screen.
 These can be used in addition to speech.